silvafj/BBK-MSCCS-2017-19/README.md

-# worksheet-two-solid
+# Worksheet on the SOLID principles

-Worksheet on the SOLID principles
+TBC